Major Controversies Surrounding Harold Ford Jr.: A Detailed Timeline

 October 10, 2002: Vote to Authorize Invasion of Iraq

-On October 10, 2002, Harold Ford Jr. was among the House Democrats who voted to authorize the invasion of Iraq.
+On October 10, 2002, Harold Ford Jr. was among the 81 House Democrats who voted in favor of authorizing the invasion of Iraq.

-On June 7, 2005, The Washington Times reported that Harold Ford Jr. had taken privately funded trips from 1998 to 2003 without filing travel disclosure forms.
+On June 7, 2005, The Washington Times reported that from 1998 to 2003, Harold Ford Jr. took 61 privately funded trips but didn't file travel disclosure forms until August 2003.

-On February 5, 2010, Gillibrand held a press conference questioning whether Ford, as a Merrill Lynch executive, received taxpayer-backed bonuses from Bank of America due to the federal bailout.
-She was joined by New York City Public Advocate Bill de Blasio, who endorsed her candidacy.
+On February 5, 2010, Kirsten Gillibrand held a press conference questioning whether Harold Ford Jr., as an executive of Merrill Lynch, received taxpayer-backed bonuses from Bank of America, which stemmed from the federal bailout.
+New York City Public Advocate Bill de Blasio endorsed her candidacy at the conference.

 January 2018: Legal Settlement with Morgan Stanley

-In January 2018, The New York Times reported that Harold Ford Jr. reached a legal settlement with Morgan Stanley.
+In January 2018, The New York Times reported that Harold Ford Jr. reached a legal settlement with Morgan Stanley following erroneous reports of his firing for sexual misconduct in late 2017.